 - too much protein - find out your ideal protein intake using our online keto calculator!

 This has been discussed in my post here: Ketosis & Measuring Ketones.
 Simply said, unless you have health reasons for it (Restricted Ketogenic Diet), I wouldn't advise you to aim for "zero-carb" eating.
 Most people experience all the great fat loss and health benefits of the Ketogenic diet at 20-30 grams of net carbs per day.

 In fact, you don't need to be in ketosis to lose weight.
 As always, some people achieve great results on low-moderate carbohydrate diets, while others do well on a very low-carb diet.
 Simply said - you have to try what works best for you.
-If you want to know more about ketone levels and their effect on fat loss, have a look at this posts: Do Ketones Matter? and The Ketone Craze.
+If you want to know more about ketone levels and their effect on fat loss, have a look at these posts: Do Ketones Matter? and The Ketone Craze.